DanielGlickmanTAU/code2seq_torch/wip.md

 ### 14/12

 grpah gps does not overfit as much as cross atten.. may be the main issue why results are not as good

+### 2/1/23

+location on c-002 : /specific/disk1/home/gamir/achiya .. py interperter is in graphgps env